This article will cover some of the benefits and requirements of the Roblox Video Stars Program.

 All Participants must be transparent about their relationship with us.
-If you are a member of our Video Star Program, you must disclose to your viewers and followers any material connection to us within the content where you discuss Roblox, such as posts to social media, video content, and livestreams
+If you are a member of our Video Stars Program, you must disclose to your viewers and followers any material connection to us within the content where you discuss Roblox, such as posts to social media, video content, and livestreams.

 - A “material connection” is anything that might affect the weight or credibility of your statements about Roblox.
 Examples of material connections include participation in the Influencer Program, receiving payment from Roblox, free Roblox swag, free Robux, early access to an event, etc.

 - Depending on the type of benefit you receive from us, you may say something like: “I’m a member of the Roblox Influencer Program, and I may receive some perks and benefits from Roblox,” or “Roblox granted me early access to this event,” or “Thanks for the Robux, Roblox!”

 - Every time you offer your fans a code you have been assigned by Roblox, you must make it clear that you will be paid a commission if they use that code.

 - In your videos (including livestream), you must make a disclosure right before you offer the code.
 You may say: “If you use this code, I will receive a commission from Roblox”, or something similar.
 The disclosure should be made in the video itself (if the Code is offered in the video) and in the description of the video.

 - Disclosures should be clear and easily visible or audible, regardless of any social media platform space limitations (e.g., Twitter).
 Hashtags such as #Ad, #Sponsored, or #Paid may be acceptable on some platforms but must be easy to find.
 Don’t bury them below the “More” line or in a series of other hashtags.